milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 In our mission to make commerce better for everyone at Shopify, we collect and use information about you, our

-merchants using Shopify to power your business customers who shop at a Shopify-powered business partners who develop apps for merchants to use, build stores on behalf of merchants, refer potential entrepreneurs to Shopify, or otherwise help merchants operate or improve their Shopify-powered business users of Shopify apps and services like Shop or Shop Pay visitors to Shopify's websites, or anyone contacting Shopify support
+merchants using Shopify to power your business consumers who shop at a Shopify-powered business, or use Shopify apps and services like Shop or Shop Pay partners who develop apps for merchants to use, build stores on behalf of merchants, refer potential entrepreneurs to Shopify, or otherwise help merchants operate or improve their Shopify-powered business visitors to Shopify's websites, or anyone contacting Shopify support

-This Privacy Policy will help you better understand how we collect, use, and share your personal information.
-If we change our privacy practices, we may update this privacy policy.
+This overall privacy policy and the supplemental privacy policies (together, the "Privacy Policy") will help you better understand how we collect, use, and share your Personal Data.
+"Personal Data" refers to information defined as 'personal data,' 'personal information,' or 'personally identifiable information' (or analogous terms) under applicable data protection laws.
+Capitalized terms used but not defined in this Privacy Policy shall have the same meaning given to them in the applicable terms of service.
+If we change our privacy practices, we may update this Privacy Policy.
 If any changes are significant, we will let you know (for example, through the Shopify admin or by email).

 Our values